Vapotherm (NYSE:VAPO) Given New $2.50 Price Target at Piper Sandler

-Vapotherm (NYSE:VAPO – Get Rating) had its price objective reduced by equities researchers at Piper Sandler from $5.00 to $2.50 in a research note issued on Thursday, The Fly reports.
-Piper Sandler’s price target points to a potential downside of 15.25% from the stock’s previous close.
+Vapotherm (NYSE:VAPO – Get Rating) had its target price lowered by Piper Sandler from $5.00 to $2.50 in a research report released on Thursday morning, The Fly reports.
+The brokerage currently has an underweight rating on the stock.

-VAPO has been the subject of a number of other reports.
-Canaccord Genuity Group cut shares of Vapotherm from a “buy” rating to a “hold” rating and dropped their target price for the company from $12.00 to $5.00 in a report on Friday, May 6th.
-BTIG Research decreased their target price on Vapotherm from $37.00 to $10.00 in a research report on Monday, April 18th.
-Zacks Investment Research lowered shares of Vapotherm from a “buy” rating to a “hold” rating in a research report on Tuesday, May 10th.
-Finally, Canaccord Genuity Group cut shares of Vapotherm from a “buy” rating to a “hold” rating and cut their target price for the stock from $12.00 to $5.00 in a research report on Friday, May 6th.
-One investment analyst has rated the stock with a sell rating, three have given a hold rating and one has assigned a buy rating to the company’s stock.
-According to data from MarketBeat, the company has a consensus rating of “Hold” and a consensus target price of $5.55.
+VAPO has been the topic of a number of other reports.
+Zacks Investment Research downgraded shares of Vapotherm from a buy rating to a hold rating in a report on Tuesday, May 10th.
+Canaccord Genuity Group downgraded Vapotherm from a buy rating to a hold rating and decreased their target price for the stock from $12.00 to $5.00 in a research report on Friday, May 6th.
+Canaccord Genuity Group downgraded Vapotherm from a buy rating to a hold rating and reduced their price objective for the stock from $12.00 to $5.00 in a research note on Friday, May 6th.
+Finally, BTIG Research cut their target price on shares of Vapotherm from $37.00 to $10.00 in a report on Monday, April 18th.
+One equities research analyst has rated the stock with a sell rating, three have given a hold rating and one has given a buy rating to the company.
+According to MarketBeat.com, Vapotherm has an average rating of Hold and a consensus price target of $5.55.

-In other news, Director James W. Liken bought 10,000 shares of the stock in a transaction on Wednesday, May 11th.
+In other news, Director James W. Liken purchased 10,000 shares of the company’s stock in a transaction that occurred on Wednesday, May 11th.
 The stock was purchased at an average cost of $2.98 per share, with a total value of $29,800.00.
-Following the purchase, the director now owns 134,378 shares of the company’s stock, valued at $400,446.44.
-The purchase was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
-In the last 90 days, insiders have purchased 25,000 shares of company stock worth $78,000.
-12.80% of the stock is owned by company insiders.
+Following the purchase, the director now owns 134,378 shares in the company, valued at $400,446.44.
+The purchase was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.
+Insiders have acquired 25,000 shares of company stock valued at $78,000 over the last ninety days.
+12.80% of the stock is owned by insiders.

 Vapotherm Company Profile (Get Rating)